aastroza/fasthtml-examples/examples/infinite_testimonials/README.md

     return Testimonial(**result)
 ```

-Every time the user clicks the `Next` button, a new testimonial is generated and displayed.
+Every time the user clicks the `Next` button, a new fake testimonial is generated and displayed.

 ## LLM generation on the cloud with Modal